 - Ready in one hour!

-- Warm water- the water should be warm to touch, but should not exceed 113 degrees F/45 C.
+- Warm water- the water should be warm to the touch, but should not exceed 113 degrees F/45 C.

 - Yeast- You can substitute the active dry yeast for instant yeast.